baidefeis/Getting_and_Cleaning_DataCourse/code_book.md

 laying
 ```

-* The script also appropriately labels the data set with descriptive names: all feature names (attributes) and activity names are
+* The script also labels the data set with descriptive names: all feature names (attributes) and activity names are put into
- converted to lower case, underscores and brackets () are removed.
-Then it merges the 10299x66 data frame containing features with 10299x1
+ lower case, underscores and brackets are removed.
+Afterwards it merges the 10299x66 dataframe containing features with the 10299x1
- data frames containing activity labels and subject IDs.
-The result is saved as merged_clean_data.txt, a 10299x68 data frame such that the
+ dataframes containing activity labels and subject IDs.
+The result is saved in a file called merged_clean_data.txt, a 10299x68 dataframe such that the
  first column contains subject IDs, the second column activity names, and the last 66 columns are measurements.
 Subject IDs are integers
- between 1 and 30 inclusive.
-The names of the attributes are similar to the following:
+ in the range [1, 30].
+The names of the attributes are the following:

 ```
 tbodyacc-mean-x